Aseward1005/C-80/README.md

 Anthony Seward - Programming: Level design and logic, playtesting, spellcasting

 Victoria Marcial - Artist: sprites and assets

+Rida Siddiqui - Programming: Player movement; A bit of level design using the Unity asset store.